article · Certification difficulty & pass rates

 BLS context: useful, but not a CC outcome

 The BLS data is occupation context, not certification-outcome evidence.
-RoleMath's current packets use May 2025 national OEWS data: Information Security Analysts at 190,650 employment and a 129,180 USD median annual wage, Computer User Support Specialists at 717,190 employment and a 61,860 USD median annual wage, and Network and Computer Systems Administrators at 314,340 employment and a 99,130 USD median annual wage.
+RoleMath's current analyses use May 2025 national OEWS data: Information Security Analysts at 190,650 employment and a 129,180 USD median annual wage, Computer User Support Specialists at 717,190 employment and a 61,860 USD median annual wage, and Network and Computer Systems Administrators at 314,340 employment and a 99,130 USD median annual wage.

 The outlook context is also occupation-level.
-RoleMath's current packets show Information Security Analysts at 28.5 percent projected employment change for 2024-2034 with 16 thousand annual openings, Computer User Support Specialists at -3.7 percent with 40.8 thousand annual openings, and Network and Computer Systems Administrators at -4.2 percent with 14.3 thousand annual openings.
+RoleMath's current analyses show Information Security Analysts at 28.5 percent projected employment change for 2024-2034 with 16 thousand annual openings, Computer User Support Specialists at -3.7 percent with 40.8 thousand annual openings, and Network and Computer Systems Administrators at -4.2 percent with 14.3 thousand annual openings.

 None of those numbers means CC pays those salaries or creates those openings.
 They help readers understand the role families around the credential and decide whether CC is a starting point, a support-to-security bridge, or too introductory for their target.